University of Thessaly: History

 Most university departments were founded by the end of 2001.
 In 2013, the University of Central Greece (UCG) main campus (2003–2013) in the City of Lamia and its Department of Computer Science and Biomedical Informatics, merged with University of Thessaly.
 This was followed in 2019 by the Technological Educational Institute of Central Greece (TEICG) main campus (2013–2019) in the City of Lamia and its Departments of Nursing, Physiotherapy, Computer Science, Electronic Engineering, they also are merging with University of Thessaly.
 Since then these are the existing two sites of the University of Thessaly in the City of Lamia.

+In January 2019, the University of Thessaly absorbed all the departments of the then existing technological entity, TEI of Thessaly located in the cities of Larissa and Karditsa.

 Academics

 The language of instruction is Greek, although there are programs in foreign languages and courses for international students, which are carried out in English, French, German and Italian.
 The university includes eight Faculties (shown in the table below), further divided into departments.
 Each department includes undergraduate and postgraduate degree programmes.